+The lot of a would-be writer is fraught with very specific difficulties.
+Writing is an insular process for most, definitely in the beginning.
+It is a singular pursuit, it is time-consuming, it is necessarily lonely and at times frustrating.
 Like a lot of creative types, writers tend to be people who, when asked, say they have always written, it's just something that they feel compelled to do.
 Like a calling, maybe.
 The thing is with any talent, creative or otherwise, is it needs to be nurtured, practised.
 For most talented or allegedly gifted individuals, their gifts are not only normally noted at a young age, hence giving them more time to hone their talent, but encouraged.

 There will always be some doubt.
 That is the nature of any creative undertaking, the overall idea or goal to be achieved might be, usually is, known, but the route to getting to that point is fraught with possibilities and decisions.
 This is especially true when fashioning a story, book or script.
 I suppose, like for many a would-be scribe, I start writing a story entirely for myself.
 There is no thought of what a future audience might make of it.

 They say not to talk about your dreams.
 I suppose it's because if you're talking about them, you're not chasing them.
 Obviously, that's not true, many people talk about their dreams whilst pursuing them, it is their passion and drive for their objective that engages others, persuading them to help or join the ride.
 A conscious dream is a goal not yet realised.

+Ah Ms Banks, you really ought to check the filmography of those whose careers before you decide to besmirch the name of a director, especially a white, Jewish, industry heavyweight like Spielberg.
 There has been in Hollywood over the past couple of years a real push for more prominent roles for women and any race that isn't white.
 That this is a thing in a country where a black man can start his own self-sustaining film industry - Tyler Perry - or a woman can, as far back as the sixties - Lucille Ball - run a television studio, is a little odd to a black person looking on from the United Kingdom as the U. S. was always the place to look for any sort cultural and ‘people like us’ references.